okntscgl/Python-Ransomware/README.md

 # Ransomware Python Script

+This script is provided for educational purposes only.
+The author does not accept any legal responsibility for any misuse of this script or any consequences that may arise from its use.
+Please use this code within legal boundaries and for ethical hacking practices only.

 ## Overview

 This script is a simple demonstration of ransomware-like functionality that encrypts specified file types on a Windows machine.
 It generates a decryption script and sends a notification message to a Discord webhook, including the system's IP address and the encryption key used. **This code is for educational purposes only and should never be used maliciously.**